Startup taps In-app calling, messaging for campus safety

 Bandwidth was the only communications company that met both criteria, Anand said.
 It provides an applications platform, plus has built out a nationwide voice network.

-Bandwidth not only has voice and messaging APIs, but 50 million phone numbers, I learned in a separate conversation with Stephen Leonard, Bandwidth EVP.
+Bandwidth not only has voice and messaging APIs, but tens of millions of phone numbers, I learned in a separate conversation with Stephen Leonard, Bandwidth EVP.
 The company, he said, likes to think of itself as building the Amazon Web Services of telecom.
 “We provide the ability to do telecom at scale, with all the APIs and capabilities to give somebody tens of thousands of phone numbers, up and running quickly.”

 BlueLight to the Rescue

 In describing how the BlueLight app works, Anand didn’t want to get too into the weeds for proprietary reasons.
 But, the basic scenario is this: When a caller presses the BlueLight “Request Help” button on his or her phone, and an Internet connection is available, the app places a database call to grab location information and an authentication token.
 That data feeds into the Bandwidth API, which places a call to emergency dispatch.
 When the dispatcher picks up the phone, he’ll hear something along the lines of: “BlueLight caller Beth Schultz, at 101 Main Street, needs help.
 Connecting you now.”
 In cases where Internet service isn’t available, pressing “Request Help” triggers a standard 911 call — no location info comes along with that call, of course.